Lake Superior's Water Level

 Coastal Straightening and Erosion

 The process of coastal straightening is always occurring, especially during storms.
 Usually the worst storms that Crisp Point has to face occur in November.
 With coastal straightening, wave energy is concentrated on land masses that protrude into the lake, causing them to erode away and the coast to become straight.
 If one looks at old pictures of Crisp Point, it is easy to see that this process is definitely occurring at Crisp Point.
-We must keep erosion control on our minds at all times, even if things seem good now, because as we learned in November of 1996, it just takes a few major storms to take back everything we've gained.
+We have had to place large boulders and stone in front of the lighthouse to protect it from Lake Superior's waves.
+We must keep erosion control on our minds at all times, even if things seem good now.
+As we learned in November of 1996, it just takes a few major storms to take back everything we've gained.
+To make a donation to help protect Crisp Point from erosion, see the following page: http://www.crisppointlighthouse.org/how.html.

-Email me with comments about the website at crisppointlighthouse@yahoo.com
+Email us with comments about the website at info@crisppointlighthouse.org